fakerybakery/deepsearchkit/README.md

 # :mag: DeepSearchKit

-A small, fast, and easy package that allows easy semantic searching using artificial intelligence.
+A small, fast, and easy package that allows easy semantic searching using :brain: artificial intelligence.
 It is based on and similar to the closed-source DeepSearch system.

 ## :computer: Installation